ftheophile/wc-lab-terraform-repo/yolande.md

-i like working with git
+I like working with git
-this is my first repository
+This is my first repository
-it was a pleasure
+It was a pleasure